epigen/mr.pareto/README.md

 | [scRNA-seq Analysis](../../wiki/scRNA‐seq-Analysis-Recipe) | From count mAtrix to DEA enrichemntZ | 5(-6) | ... |
 | [scCRISPR-seq Analysis](../../wiki/scCRISPR‐seq-Analysis-Recipe) | From count mAtrix to KO phenotype enrichemntZ | 6(-7) | ... |

-# Tips
-Here are some tips for better understanding and troubleshooting that I found useful.
-- always use the flag `-p` that makes Snakemake print the resulting **shell commands** that will be executed.
-    ```console
-    snakemake -p
-    ```
-- always perform first a **dry run** using the flag `-n`, to check if the configuration works and the workflow does what you intend it to do.
-    ```console
-    snakemake -p -n
-    ```
-- if unsure why a certain rule will be executed use option `--reason` during the dry run, this will give the **reason for the execution** of each rule.
-    ```console
-    snakemake -p -n --reason
-    ```
-- if you use a module in multiple projects with **different configuration files** use the command line argument `--configfile` to overwrite values from the configfile statement.
-Important note from the [docs](https://snakemake.readthedocs.io/en/stable/snakefiles/configuration.html#configuration): Note that any values parsed into the config dictionary with any of the above mechanisms are merged, i.e., all keys defined via a configfile statement, or the `--configfile` and `--config` command line arguments will end up in the final config dictionary, but if two methods define the same key, command line overwrites the configfile statement.
-    ```console
-    snakemake --configfile path/to/config.yaml
-    ```
-- in case a **module crashes**, you manually canceled your jobs or when Snakemake gets stuck trying to "resume.. resubmit.." jobs, then remove the `.snakemake/incomplete` directory.
-- command to **generate the directed acyclic graph (DAG)** of all jobs with current configuration for visual inspection (most often too large to inspect).
-    ```console
-    snakemake --dag --forceall | dot -Tsvg > workflow/dags/all_DAG.svg
-    ```
-- in case of errors during installations, make dure your conda channel priorities are set to "strict"
-    ```console
-    conda config --set channel_priority strict
-    ```
-- Finally, if you want to **develop your own workflows/modules** start with the excellent [tutorial](https://snakemake.readthedocs.io/en/stable/tutorial/tutorial.html) from the documentation.

 # Resources
 - [GitHub list of MR.PARETO modules](https://github.com/stars/sreichl/lists/mr-pareto)
 - [My Data Science Setup - Tutorial](https://bit.ly/TAP-data-science-setup)